 As those lakes shrank, they separated into smaller lakes and pools.
 Over thousands of years, groups of the pupfish ancestors split off, each group of proto-pupfish slowly adapting to the conditions in their own pool.
 Land emerged around and in between bands of pupfish.
 Each band evolved to be genetically unique from their cousins.
 For example, modern Shoshone pupfish adapted to water temperatures between 72 and 86 degrees Fahrenheit.

 Other pieces of those ancient lakes still exist, but now in the form of vast underground storage reservoirs called aquifers.
 The Death Valley area aquifer supplies the last surface water to pupfish in Shoshone.
-Nearly all the water in this vast underground aquifer fell onto Earth thousands of years ago.
+Nearly all the water in this vast underground aquifer fell on Earth thousands of years ago.
 Infrequent desert rainfall rarely soaks through layers of the parched and cracked soil, so the aquifer is almost never recharged locally with fresh rain water.
 For this reason, the pupfish are sometimes referred to as “fossil fish,” fish dependent on rain that fell to Earth thousands of years ago.

 As the Desert Bloomed